varnsen-net/nfl-modeling/docs/modules.md

 None

 ## src.data.build
-Builds the full set of training data from scratch.
+Builds the full set of training and testing data from scratch.

 Receives a set of paths from setup.sh, then fetches raw data, builds features, and assembles training data.
+Then it splits holdout data by year and writes to disk.

 ## src.data.features.travel